Characterization of John domains via weak tangents: Introduction

 We focus on the problem of characterizing a metric space by studying its weak tangents.
 A first motivating result is that a Jordan curve in the plane is a quasicircle if and only if its weak tangents are connected \cite[Theorem 5.3]{Kin}.
 For higher dimensional objects similar results are false in general.
 For instance, Wu \cite[Theorem 1.0.10]{Wu} shows that for each $n\geq 2$ there is a metric space $X$ homeomorphic to the $n$-sphere whose weak tangents are isometric to $\R^n$, but $X$ is not a quasisphere (see also \cite[Corollary 4.5]{Li}).

 Bonk and Kleiner \cite{Bonk} provide a positive result for topological $n$-spheres $X$ that arise as the boundary at infinity of a Gromov hyperbolic finitely generated group $G$.
-Specifically, a consequence of \cite[Lemma 5.2]{Bonk} is that $X$ is a quasisphere if and only if every weak tangent of $X$ is quasisymmetric to $\R^n$.
+Specifically, a consequence of \cite[Lemma 5.2]{Bonk} is that such a boundary $X$ is a quasisphere if and only if every weak tangent of $X$ is quasisymmetric to $\R^n$.
 Such a characterization was also obtained by Wu \cite[Theorem 1.0.9]{Wu} for visual spheres of expanding Thurston maps (see also \cite[Theorem 1.5]{Li}).

-In this paper we study the weak tangents of a widely used class of domains known as John domains.
+In \cite[Corollary 3.8]{Vai}, V\"ais\"al\"a studies uniform domains, a class of domains that contains quasicircles, and among other results he gives a characterization of uniform domains in terms of weak tangents.
+In this paper we study the weak tangents of a more general class of domains known as John domains.
 John domains were introduced by F.\ John \cite{Jo} and studied by Martio--Sarvas \cite{MS}.
-Roughly speaking a planar domain is a John domain if any two points of the domain can be connected by a curve that is not too close to the boundary.
+Roughly speaking, a planar domain is a John domain if any two points of the domain can be connected by a curve that is not too close to the boundary.
 In other words, John domains are not allowed to have outward cusps, but they can have inward cusps.

 John domains arise naturally in distortion problems of conformal and quasiconformal mappings, and in complex dynamics.
 For example, in \cite{CYZ} Carleson, Jones and Yoccoz give a classification of polynomials whose Fatou components are John domains.
-In \cite{LR} Lin and Rhode characterize the laminations of the disk that arise from conformal mappings onto planar dendrites whose complement is a John domain.
+In \cite{LR}, Lin and Rhode characterize the laminations of the disk that arise from conformal mappings onto planar dendrites whose complement is a John domain.
 Simply connected John domains can be considered as one-sided quasidisks.
-In fact, a Jordan curve in the plane is a quasicircle if and only if both connected components of its complement are John domains \cite[Theorem 9.3]{Nakki}.
+In fact, Nakki--V\"ais\"al\"a \cite[Theorem 9.3]{Nakki} prove that a Jordan curve in the plane is a quasicircle if and only if both connected components of its complement are John domains.